TEMPLAR-007/Electro-Depot/README.md

 https://electro-depot-cc605.web.app/

+This website contain some data management system, you can view your product and edit/delete them on purpose.
+User can also see their own added product.
+Overall you have a minimalist dashboard in this website.

 ### `Home tab`

 Added six service items in main page "Home" tab and all reviews part in same tab